 12. Reduce your baby’s room temperature

-Studies suggest that a cooler body will sleep deeper, whereas when our bodies get too hot our sleep will be lighter and we’ll be more prone to waking.
-So as tempting as it is to wrap our precious bundles up all nice and cosy, you may be adding to a disruptive night if you’re keeping them warm in a warm room – a cold room and a warm body will provide the most optimal sleep environment in terms of temperature.
+Studies suggest that a cooler body will sleep deeper.
+When our bodies get too hot our sleep will be lighter and we’ll be more prone to waking.
+As tempting as it is to wrap our precious bundles up all nice and cosy, you may be adding to a disruptive night.
+A cold room and a warm body will provide the most optimal sleep environment in terms of temperature.

-Your best chance here is keeping the room cool throughout the day by closing the windows, curtains and blinds and circulating a fan in the run up to their bedtime, then dress them in just a nappy and thin vest.
-Keep nightwear and bedding to a minimum, although remember that the temperature may drop during the night so keep a summer sleeping bag on standby.
+Your best chance here is keeping the room cool throughout the day by closing the windows, curtains and blinds.
+Then circulate a fan in the run up to bedtime and dress them in just a nappy and vest.
+Keep nightwear and bedding to a minimum.
+Do remember that the temperature may drop during the night so keep a summer sleeping bag on standby.

 13. Skin to skin and simple touch